tizianocolagrossi/magistrale-appunti/question.md

 ISMS based on the experience of other companies.

 # With reference to the depth dimension of Von Solms’s ISG model, describe the main characteristics of the Directive vertical block
+An information security governance is needed for buisness.
+IT security governance is the system used from organization to direct and control IT security.

+One model to to implement a good ISG is the Von Solm model.
+In the first layer in depth of the model we have the Directive part.

+Security policy documents are needed by standards and best practice.
+In order to be compliant with the requirements its fundamental to define a mechanism to create, manage and distribute policy realted documents.

+The architecture of Information security policies is composed by: the Board Directives (identify the IT assets and provide a mandate to protect those assets), the Corporate Information Security Policy (high level documents that provide the basis for alla the lower level documents related to info sec aspects) , the Sub policies and Procedure (define how the sup policies should be implementes).

+The CISP (Corporate Information Security Policy) should be less than 4 pages usually and should be easy to read and be losely related to assets that can vary very often in order to be stable and not change often.

+The CISP should specify which is the owner of the policies and which are the people subjected to the policy.

 # With reference to the depth dimension of Von Solms’s ISG model, discuss the front dimension and its two core principles
+The front dimension of the Von Solm model for ISG represent the execution of the processes and action of the Direct and Control loop in those processes.

+The core part is based on two core principles:

+The first is that this Direct and Control loop covers all 3 level of management.
+1. **Strategic Level** is the one of the Directors that define one or more **objective**.
+2. **Tactical Level** composed by manager, that define in which way the objectives should be reached, so they define a set of **procedure** to follow
+3. **Operational Level** where things are actually done putting in place the procedures.

+The second core principles is that across those levels there are some action: Direct, Execute and Control.
+The Direct action start from the strategic level and goes down till the Operational Level, so in the Direct action after the obhective are find are trasposed into policies and procedures.
+The strategic level identify the assets, their relevance and their required level of protection and they do this taking into account exteral factors.
+Then the objective are taken as input by the Tactical level thattrasform this objectives into a set of policies and procedures.
+Finally the Operational level take as input the policies and procedures and define how the things must be done in practices.

+Then the Procedures are **Executed**

+After from the bottom to upper level there is the Control activity.
+And for this activity is important know that:
+“we can manage only what we can measure” so to properly control we need to measure and to do it correctly we need to know which kind of information and data to collect.

+The Operational level extracts some measurement data from different entities and provides a technical report to the tactical level that will “translate” it into a Tactical Management report indicating the level of compliance of the approach.
+At the end the Strategic level has all the information required to understand if the objective that they generated was successful or if they need to change something and restart the Direct and Control loop.

 # With reference to the depth dimension of Von Solms’s ISG model, describe the main characteristics of the Awareness with particular emphasis on the SETA program

+We know that **all the levels are involved in the Information Security Governance process**, so, **every** information **user** of the company **must be trained** and aware about the policies, procedures and practices that we put in place.

+The SETA(Security Education Training and Awareness) is an extension of the knowledge that people already have to do their job and the extension comprehends the skills on how to do their job securely.

+The goals of the SETA are:
+1. improve the awareness of the importance and need to protect organizational information resources
+2. acquire the necessary skills and know how to do their jobs more securely
+3. create an understanding and insight into why it is important to protect organizational information assets

+The employees must be trained about aspects such as why information is such an important asset, and these training should typically address issues such as, user identification and authentication, so everything related to the password management ranging from how to choose a strong password up to how to store it(not on post-it left on the desk), legal usage of software, virus control, and so on.

 # With reference to the threat modelling, describe the asset-centric, the attack-centric and the software-centric approaches highlighting for each of the advantages and disadvantages
+Threat modeling is a structured approach to identifying, quantifying, and addressing threats.

+It allows system security staff to communicate the potential damage of security flaws and prioritize remediation efforts.

+The **asset-centric** tries to identify what can go wrong taking a double perspective, one focusing on what is important for the defender, and one for what is important for the attacker.
+Note that the things that are important for the attacker are usually tangible things, while the ones for the defender are not tangible(like the reputation of the company).

+So we should consider all the enabling steps to reach the goal, which are all the elements that the attacker may want, what you want to protect and that could be an instrument for reaching a higher target for the attacker(the attacker may perform some lateral movements to reach its goal).
+The steps to implement this type of threat modeling are first identify and list all the assets and then consider how an attacker can threaten them, the connect each item in the list with a computer system or a set of systems and at the end draw the system showing the assets and other components as well as interconnections until you came up with a concrete solution.

+PRO: if you want to support the risk by putting the emphasis on the business component from the asset side you should use this technique.
+CONS:

+The **attacker-centric** is a type of threat modeling that takes the point of view of the attacker(think as an attacker), so it first identifies which are all the possible attack techniques, analyse and review them to identify which is the set of possible attackers and how these attacks can be applied on our system.
+This procedure is performed by the analyst manually and typically it allows them to identify threats that try to exploit human vulnerabilities(not software ones).

+PRO: if you are trying to identify remediation plans or you are trying to provide more awareness you should use this one.
+Also, it is more useful when you need to come up with the human side of the system.
+CONS:

+The **software-centric** approach involves the design of the system and can be illustrated using software architecture diagrams such as data flow diagrams (DFD), use case diagrams, or component diagrams.

+This method is commonly used to analyze networks and systems and has been adopted as the de-facto standard among manual approaches to software threat modeling.

+starts from the idea that from the point of view of the programmer, the software that you have is different from the ideal software that you want essentially.
+An ideal software should be defined by the set of requirements that generate it and the set of features that we put in place in order to cover those requirements.
+Practically speaking this does not happen, in fact, at the end we have a software that covers some of the requirements but then others are not covered.
+Also, the final software may have additional features that were not required but the developer thought that these would be useful - these are called hidden functionalities, and since they are not required are also usually not documented.
+Moreover there can be designing bugs that make some features not working properly.
+When we perform this type of modelling we have to keep in mind that the software is not just the application, but also the OS on which it is run and the network that it utilizes to communicate.
+So we need to focus on the application, but then look also at how the application is run on the OS(maybe there may be buffer overflow vulnerabilities) and how it uses the network to communicate.
+Ideally, this type of analysis should be done during the designing phase of the software, but in reality this is usually done in the maintenance phase.

+PRO: if you want to protect your system, so you are in the designing phase and you want to check that the security features are implemented and the system will not be subject to specific threats, then you'll need this technique.
+CONS:

 #  Describe the main phases of the Incident Management Process putting particular emphasis on the organizational structures and professional profiles involved